 In the last published SME Policy Index 201911, OECD states that Albania is a mid-level performer on innovation policy in the region (ranked fifth out of the seven Western Balkans economies for this dimension).
-Albania12 is still the regional leader for the operational environment of SMEs thanks to the strides made in business registration and licensing, as well as delivery of public services.
-This policy dimension13 represents Albania's strongest performance.
+Albania12 is still the regional leader for the operational environment of SMEs, thanks to the strides made in business registration and licensing, as well as the delivery of public services.
+This policy dimension sion 13 represents Albania's strongest performance.
 However, there are no particular areas of innovation policy in which Albania stands out as it scores close to the regional average across all sub-dimensions.

-Figure 2.
+Table 1.
 Innovation Policy for SMEs